SmartMobilityAnalytics/smartmobilityanalytics.github.io/README.md

 ## Research Grants

+* "Consumer preferences for autonomous vehicles: the perspective of privacy data management and ethics of algorithm decisions", The National Natural Science Foundation of China (NSFC) Youth Scientist Grant, 01/2023 – 12/2025, PI: Youlin Huang.
 * “Consumer Preferences and Behavioral Mechanism for Automated Vehicles: the Perspective of Privacy Data Governance and Algorithm Ethics”, The Fundamental Research Funds for the Provincial Universities of Zhejiang, 2022 - 2024, PI: Youlin Huang.
 * “Adoption and Diffusion of New Energy Vehicles: the Unified View of Electrification, Sharing and Connected-Autonomous Driving”, The National Natural Science Foundation of China (NSFC) General Programme Grant, 01/2020 – 12/2023, PI: Lixian Qian.
 * “Theoretical and Empirical Studies on the Dynamic Diffusion of Low Carbon Innovations: the Perspective of Socio-technical System Evolution”, The National Natural Science Foundation of China (NSFC) General Programme Grant, , 01/2016 -12/2019, PI: Lixian Qian.